 Industrial.
 Industrial clients include processors who use the Company's products as an ingredient in the preparation of other food items.
-The Company supplies cheese to numerous American frozen pizza manufacturers as well as to processors of frozen entrées..
+The Company supplies cheese to numerous processors of frozen entrées, including frozen pizza manufacturers and sauces and dressings manufacturers.
 The Company also produces by-products from its United States cheese manufacturing activities such as whey powder and whey protein.